oracle/odpi/doc/src/structs/dpiSodaOperOptions.rst

     the database but increases the amount of memory allocated.
 A value of 0 means that the default value (100) is used.
 This member is only supported in Oracle Client 19.5 and higher.

+.. member:: const char* dpiSodaOperOptions.hint

+    Specifies a hint that will be passed through to the SODA operation.
+These hints are the same as the hints used for normal SQL operations but without the enclosing comment characters.
+This member is only supported in Oracle Client 21.3 and higher (also available in Oracle Client 19 from 19.11).

+.. member:: uint32_t dpiSodaOperOptions.hintLength

+    Specifies the length of the member :member:`~dpiSodaOperOptions.hint`, in bytes.
+This member is only supported in Oracle Client 21.3 and higher (also available in Oracle Client 19 from 19.11).